Rhode Island Drug Rehab – Addiction Treatment Center

 - What data can you provide about the long-term recovery of your patients?

 - How do you know when treatment has been effective?

 The top alcohol treatment facilities should also have a relapse prevention strategy and mental health services.
 This is a typical step in the healing process.
 Find out what occurs if a patient relapses, if the staff is available to handle relapsed patients, and whether or not relapsed patients are withdrawn from treatment.

 Additionally, it’s critical to understand your rights and obligations as you battle addiction.
 Your rights and obligations must be spelled out in writing by the center.
 In order to determine whether the rehab procedure is right for you, don’t be afraid to ask questions about what it entails.

-Rhode Island Drug Treatment Costs
+Drug Treatment Costs

-- Insurance through an employer
+- Health insurance through an employer

 - Medicaid or Medicare